Naturism in Cayo Santa Maria

 It’s also important to note that nudity is not mandatory, non-naturists who want to walk along the clothing optional beach do not have to remove their clothes!
 It is normal to be intrigued by the presence of a nudist beach, the curious (perhaps future naturists!) are welcome, but voyeurs are not, and those taking pictures even less!
 Please be respectful.

-And to learn more about the hotels, beaches, excursions, sights and activities, visit our general website dedicated to Cayo Santa Maria, online since 2002 : http://www.cayosantamaria.info/
+Visit our website dedicated to Cayo Santa Maria, online since 2002 : http://www.cayosantamaria.info/